tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 just continuing to learn words is going to improve it.
 Remember, many people never learned kanji through a dedicated deck, they learned words right from the start.

+### I can only recall kanji when in the context of the specific sentence I learned it in.
+How do I fix this?

+If you've been learning words using sentence cards or TSCs, and you have developed context-dependent memories of the words, that is not abnormal.
+It happens to many people.
+It goes away over time as you continue reading with a dictionary.

+Beginners are more likely to form context-dependent memories when studying with sentence cards.
+Word cards may work better for them in particular, at the cost of more difficult reviews.

 ### What are the downsides of using WaniKani?